Please see the rule book at the bottom of this page for all official rules. Here’s just a quick summary to get you started:

 - 2500 lbs = 50 lb penalty for 225

 - The 215 penalty is half that of 225; there is no penalty for 205 or lower

 - Your Driver Profile / Competitor Registration form will easily calculate your total required weight for you: Competitor Registration Link

-The goal here is to build cars that are reasonably competitive with each other, while allowing for some variety and choice, and without making this all about money.
+The goal here is to build cars that are reasonably competitive with each other, while allowing for some variety and choice, and without making this all about spending money.

 The cars that fall on the lower weight / lower power end of things may be able to corner faster (depending on driver, tires, and suspension), while those with higher weight / higher power will attempt to make up for that with higher straightaway speeds, but the difference between the two shouldn’t be huge.
-Which approach is advantageous can vary depending on the track or course driven at each event, as well as driver preference, style, and strategy.
+Which approach is better can vary depending on the track or course driven at each event, as well as driver preference, style, and strategy.
 This also helps keep the same car from winning every event.